 Family and medical leave

-Though there are no federal requirements for employers to provide paid sick leave, the Family and Medical Leave Act (FMLA) is a federal law applicable to employers with 50 or more employees which requires the employer to provide employees a period of time up to twelve weeks of unpaid time off work each calendar year due to sickness or caring for a newborn, foster or newly adopted child, spouse or a parent someone with a serious health condition.
+Though there are no federal requirements for employers to provide paid sick leave, the Family and Medical Leave Act (FMLA) is a federal law applicable to employers with 50 or more employees which requires the employer to provide employees a period of time up to 12 weeks of unpaid time off work each calendar year due to sickness or caring for a newborn, foster or newly adopted child, spouse or a parent someone with a serious health condition.
 Although this time off is unpaid, any health insurance benefits remain in place.
-Additionally your job is secured and you must be reinstated when you return to work at the end of FMLA leave.
+Additionally, your job is secured, and you must be reinstated when you return to work at the end of FMLA leave.
 Caregiving protected by the FLMA also includes care for spouse, child, or parent who is a service member and has a qualifying condition.

 Domestic violence leave

-Florida law has “domestic violence leave” allowing employees to take up to 3 days off per calendar year to consult an attorney, seek medical treatment or relocation.
+Florida law has “domestic violence leave” allowing employees to take up to three days off per calendar year to consult an attorney, seek medical treatment or relocation.
 This requirement applies to employers who hire 50 or more employees.

-Servicemembers are allowed to be absent from work in order to participate in military service in the armed forces reserves of state national guard.
+Servicemembers are allowed to be absent from work in order to participate in military service in the armed forces reserves of state National Guard.
 This leave is provided for and protected by both Florida law and the Uniformed Services Employment and Reemployment Rights Act (USERRA), a federal statute.
-Servicemember employees must not be discriminated against because of their service and must be reinstated to their job upon returning to work.
+Service member employees must not be discriminated against because of their service and must be reinstated to their job upon returning to work.

 Paid time off for jury service is another employment leave benefit which requires employers to all unpaid time off work for employees to report to jury duty.

 Workplace Safety and Injuries